 - Do freeze the croissants in an airtight container or freezer bag to prevent them from absorbing odors from other foods in the freezer.

-- Don’t freeze croissants for too long, as they may become stale or lose their flaky texture.
+- Don’t freeze croissants too long; they may become stale or lose their flaky texture.

 - Don’t refreeze croissants that have already been thawed, as this changes their taste and texture, and you will end up with stale croissants.